shivam-nath-10003/Wine-Review-Prediction/README.md

 ## Dataset

 This project uses a comprehensive dataset sourced from Kaggle, featuring diverse wine reviews with descriptions, points, and more.
+The dataset used for this project is sourced from [Kaggle](https://www.kaggle.com/datasets/zynicide/wine-reviews).

 ## Usage